Particular/docs.particular.net/nservicebus/scheduling/index.md

 The scheduler holds a list of tasks scheduled in a non-durable in-memory dictionary.
 In Version 4 and below tasks are scoped per `AppDomain`.
 In Version 5 and above they are scoped per Bus instance.

-When a new scheduled task is created it is given a unique identifier and stored in the endpoint's in-memory dictionary.
-The identifier for the task is sent in a message to the Timeout Manager, setting the message to be deferred with the specified time interval.
-When the specified time has elapsed, the Timeouts dispatcher returns the message containing the identifier to the endpoint with the scheduled task identifier.
-The endpoint then uses that identifier to fetch and invoke the task from its internal list of tasks and executes it.
+When a new scheduled task is created it is given a unique ID and stored in the endpoint's in-memory dictionary.
+The ID for the task is sent in a message to the Timeout Manager, setting the message to be deferred with the specified time interval.
+When the specified time has elapsed, the Timeouts dispatcher returns the message containing the ID to the endpoint with the scheduled task identifier.
+The endpoint then uses that ID to fetch and invoke the task from its internal list of tasks and executes it.

 ## Example usage